Permissionless-Software-Foundation/cashstack.info/docs/IPFS/file-storage/ipfs-file-pin-service.md

 In addition to the REST API, the service exposes a JSON-RPC interface over IPFS using [helia-coord](https://www.npmjs.com/package/helia-coord).
 This allows decentralized access without a direct HTTP connection.
 Available RPC methods include `pinClaim`, `getFileMetadata`, `getPins`, `users`, `auth`, and `about`.

 [psf-bch-wallet](https://github.com/Permissionless-Software-Foundation/psf-bch-wallet) is a CLI tool that can interact with this JSON-RPC API.
-See the [Local Back End](/docs/IPFS/local-back-end) documentation for more on `psf-bch-wallet`.
+See the [Reduce Server Costs](/docs/IPFS/reduce-server-costs) documentation for more on `psf-bch-wallet`.

 ---